sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-08-Build-Tools.md

 ### Generating a jar file

-Also, what if we want to generate a Jar file?
+Also, what if we want to generate a jar file?
 Well, we haven't talked about how to set that up in IntelliJ yet.
-We have shown how to build a jar file in the Java->Terminal and Java module, but that process has some problems.
+We have shown how to build a jar file in the [Java->Terminal and Java](https://sde-coursepack.github.io/modules/java/Terminal-and-Java/) module, but that process has some problems.

-1) It's manual
+1. It's manual
-2) You have to rerun the command every time you want to rebuild the jar
+2. You have to rerun the command every time you want to rebuild the jar
-3) Even if we want to recompile only one or two classes, the way we showed requires recompiling the entire project
+3. Even if we want to recompile only one or two classes, the way we showed requires recompiling the entire project
-4) Everyone has to follow a complex script to generate a jar file.
+4. Everyone has to follow a complex script to generate a jar file.

 *Wouldn't it be nice if we could simply and easily set up a **build process** that, with only one command handles generating our output .jar file in an efficient way*